1907-jul01-java/project-0-kbui314/README.md

 - As a user, I am able to apply for joint accounts.
 - As a user, I am able to deposit funds from the account.
 - As a user, I am able to withdraw funds into the account.
-- As a user, I am able to transfer funds between accounts other user's accounts.
+- As a user, I am able to transfer funds between accounts and to other user's accounts.
-- As an employee, I am able to view all of the customers information.
+- As an employee, I am able to view all of the customer's information.
 - As an employee, I am able to approve or deny open applications for regular accounts.
 - As an employee, I am able to approve or deny open applications for joint accounts.
 - As an employee, I am able to view all customer's account information.